Hali1439/python-generators-0x00/python-generators-0x00/README.md

 ```
 python-generators-0x00/
 │
 ├── seed.py               # Database setup and seeding logic
 ├── 0-main.py             # Entry point for initializing and testing seed functionality
+├── 0-stream_users.py     # Generator for streaming users one by one from the database
+├── 1-batch_processing.py # Batch processing using generators
+├── 2-lazy_paginate.py    # Lazy loading pages of data using generators
+├── 1-main.py             # Test harness for lazy pagination
+├── 4-stream_ages.py      # Memory-efficient aggregation of user ages using generators
 ├── user_data.csv         # Sample data for seeding the database
 └── README.md             # This documentation
 ```

 ---